 From the Apache ecosystem, Apache Kudu is one of the most used software for analytics in fast data.
 It is specifically designed for fast analytics.
 This is possible with the help of various next-generation techniques and methods that reduce latency and enhances performance.
 Licensed under ‘Apache 2 license’, this is also responsible for fast data insertions and updation which gives architects to get multiple options to work for.
 Spark is another much-talked-about framework that is used as an open cluster computing environment for fast data.
 Also, Apache Spark’s ability to support fast data paradigms has arisen hopes for fast data solutions.

 What are its implications?

 With the availability of many software platforms in today’s market, it should be easy to choose from.
-Certain architectures and designs are useful in designing data analysis systems that can be learned in a specific software.
+Certain architectures and designs are useful in designing data analysis systems that can be learned in specific software.
 Large corporations like Amazon and Google are also working on fast data technologies creating solutions in different areas of the information industry.
-Business stakeholders and executives need faster data to cope up with the growing demands of customers and clients.
+Business stakeholders and executives need faster data to cope with the growing demands of customers and clients.

 What are its applications?

 As we know that the future holds in the current work trends in fast data, some potential applications of fast data are:

 M2M or Mobile to Mobile communication is the future of mobile computing.
 It will certainly change our way of using smartphones.
 Its use in this industry provides them with real-time insights to get steady growth.
 Fast data along with streaming data also plays an important role in developing IoT-enabled devices.
 With the growing demands of low latency applications, fast data has already urged its success in the IoT industry.
 This is a trending application as more companies want faster data processing and growth analytics.